GOP Memo Criticizing FBI Surveillance is Released - Slashdot

 FFS, even Paul Ryan is requesting that the Democrat's rebuttal memo be released!

 But in addition, I bet that they had additional evidence on Page that they didn't really want to write up in their FISA application.
 The ties with Russia are apparently so deep on the Friends of Trump side that I'm sure they probably had a few arrows pointed at him from other sources.
-For all we know, it might have stemmed from intelligence sharing between the NSA and FBI, where the NSA wasn't able to give them the full details,
+For all we know, it might have stemmed from intelligence sharing between the NSA and FBI, where the NSA wasn't able to give them the full details, or at least not down to the level of the people investigating people like Page.

+Potential political corruption and abuse if the boss says, "Find something on this guy, anything."?
+Quite possibly.
+But also possibly, "We have a smoking gun that we can't reveal, lets find another way to get this guy."
+And that might be totally legitimate due to a spying operation that it would reveal, or a source that it would compromise that could be used to nab even bigger fish.

+This isn't exactly normal police work when you're dealing at this level.

-Certain people broke the law (Score:4, Insightful)
+Certain people broke the law (Score:3, Insightful)

 So it seems the FBI/DOJ under Obama used smear information bought from Russian intelligence sources by the Clinton Campaign to justify secretly wiretapping and investigating their political rivals during a presidential election.
 Did someone say Russian Collusion?